 We manage fraud risks actively.
-Our Integrated Fraud Management (IFM) Division, as the Second Line of Defence, drives strategy and governance and oversees the framework of fraud risk management across the Group.
-The corporate governance oversight of fraud risk is provided by the AC at the Board level and primarily by the ORMC at the management level.
+The corporate governance oversight of fraud risk is provided by the BRMC at the Board level and primarily by the ORMC at the senior management level.
+Our Integrated Fraud Management (IFM) Division, as part of the Second Line, drives strategy and governance, and oversees the framework and policy of fraud risk management across the Group.
 All employees are required to comply with the UOB Code of Conduct, which has anti-bribery and anti-corruption provisions.
 The fraud hotline managed by IFM provides a safe channel to report suspected fraud.
 IFM conducts independent fraud investigations.
 The division also works closely with business and support units to strengthen its practices across the five pillars of prevention, detection, response, remediation and reporting.